-The Securities Industry and Financial Markets Association ("SIFMA")1 is a national trade association which represents hundreds of large, medium and small broker-dealers, banks and asset managers, many of whom have a strong presence in California.
-We appreciate the opportunity to provide comments on AB 1008, legislation that would prohibit employers from asking applicants about any criminal history until after a conditional offer of employment has been made.
-While we applaud the sponsors' intent, we must respectfully oppose the legislation as currently drafted.
+The Securities Industry and Financial Markets Association ("SIFMA")1 is a national trade association which represents hundreds of large, medium and small broker-dealers, banks and asset managers, many of whom have a strong presence in Maine.
+We appreciate the opportunity to provide comments on LD 1566, legislation that would prohibit employers from asking applicants about any criminal history until after a conditional offer of employment has been made, and only permit consideration of such history under limited circumstances.
+While we appreciate the sponsors' intent, we must respectfully oppose the legislation as currently drafted.

 In our industry, employees are entrusted with the care and custody of their clients' funds - funds which often constitute the life savings of individual investors.
 Understanding this, the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA) and state law impose requirements which make background checks an important part of the hiring process and which, in certain instances, dictate specific results.
-There is little benefit to the firm or to the applicant to get to the conditional offer stage only to reject the applicant due to these obligations.
+There is little benefit to the firm or to the applicant to get to the conditional offer stage and go through an elongated back-and-forth process only to reject the applicant due to regulatory obligations.